fshpsmgc/mvc-combobox-extension-cascading-combo-boxes-e2844/Readme.md

 ```

 ## Respond to a Selection Change and Initiate a Callback
 Handle the first combo box's client-side [SelectedIndexChanged](https://docs.devexpress.com/AspNet/js-ASPxClientComboBox.SelectedIndexChanged) event.
 In the event handler, call the client-side [PerformCallback](https://docs.devexpress.com/AspNetMvc/js-MVCxClientComboBox.PerformCallback(data)) method of the second combo box.
-This sends a callback to the server for the second editor and calls the handler specified in the [CallbackRouteValues](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.AutoCompleteBoxBaseSettings.CallbackRouteValues).
+This method sends a callback to the server and calls the handler specified in the [CallbackRouteValues](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.AutoCompleteBoxBaseSettings.CallbackRouteValues) property.
 Pass the filter criterion (the first combo box's selected value) to the server in the PerformCallback method's `data` parameter.

 ```c#
 @Html.DevExpress().ComboBox(settings => {